lakesareadesign/multi.pass/content/themes_genesis/infinity-pro/README.txt

 Front Page 6 - This is the front page 6 section.
 Front Page 7 - This is the front page 7 section.
 Lead Capture - This is the lead capture section.
-Offscreen Content - This is the offscreen content section After Entry - This is the after entry section.
+Offscreen Content - This is the offscreen content section.
+After Entry - This is the after entry section.
 Footer 1 - Footer 1 widget area.
 Footer 2 - Footer 2 widget area.